 Getting a life insurance policy from Aspen Gold Insurance Brokers in Broomfield, CO, is the first step toward providing loved ones with financial security after you’re gone.
-Naming one or more beneficiaries is equally as important as these are the individuals who will benefit from the proceeds of your policy.
+Naming one or more life insurance beneficiaries is equally as important as these are the individuals who will benefit from the proceeds of your policy.
 What factors should you consider when choosing a life insurance beneficiary?

 Your Financial Obligations

-When choosing a beneficiary, consider your financial obligations.
+When choosing a life insurance beneficiary, consider your financial obligations.
 Do you have a student loan co-signed by your parents that needs to be repaid, even after you’re gone?
 If so, your parents may need help in fulfilling this obligation.
 Did you buy a house with a significant other?
 He or she may need help in paying the mortgage.
 Did you commit to helping a younger sibling through college?
 Life benefits can help you fulfill this commitment.
 By dividing life proceeds between multiple beneficiaries, you can help those who need it most after you’re gone.

 Financial Help for Your Immediate Family